-Given this choice of parameters, consider a one-time shock to ε_t in period 5, representing a four percentage point per annum increase in money growth, beginning in steady state.
+Given this choice of parameters, consider a one-time shock to ε_t in period 5, representing a 4-percentage-point-per-annum increase in money growth, beginning in steady state.
 Figure 2a shows that a monetary expansion produces the essential features discussed above.
-The model economy displays stagflation, sluggish inflation and a hump-shaped response of output to a monetary expansion.
-Most importantly, the output gap rises with the inflation rate initially, with output peaking about two years after the shock, whereas inflation peaks only after three years (close to the 13 quarters reported by Nelson 1988).
-Between these two peaks output and inflation move in oppposite directions, resulting in stagflation.
+The model economy displays stagflation, sluggish inflation, and a hump-shaped response of output to a monetary expansion.
+Most importantly, the output gap rises with the inflation rate initially, with output peaking about two years after the shock, whereas inflation peaks only after three years (close to the 13 quarters reported by Nelson, 1998).
+Between these two peaks output and inflation move in opposite directions, resulting in stagflation.

-We now address the extent to which this stylized monetary model can explain the business cycle peaks and troughs over the 1971-1975 period.
-Consider the following thought experiment: Since we know that a strong monetary expansion took place starting in the early 1970s, we - somewhat arbitrarily - propose to date the monetary expansion in the model such that period 5 in Figure 2a corresponds to 1971.I.
+We now address the extent to which this stylized monetary model can explain the business-cycle peaks and troughs over the 1971-1975 period.
+Consider the following thought experiment: Since we know that a strong monetary expansion took place starting in the early 1970s, we-somewhat arbitrarily-propose to date the monetary expansion in the model so that period 5 in Figure 2a corresponds to 1971.1.
 This thought experiment allows us tentatively to compare the behavior of output and inflation in the model in response to a monetary expansion with the actual U.S. data.
-Given this interpretation, the monetary model predicts a peak in GDP in 1972.IV-1973.I, followed by a peak in deflator inflation in 1974.II (shortly after the OPEC oil price increase) and a trough in GDP in 1975.II.
-Note that, although the NBER dates the end of the expansion in late 1973, Hodrick-Prescott detrended GDP peaks in 1973.I, at the same time as the gap peaks in our model.
-Thus, the timing of the cycle that would have been induced by the monetary expansion in 1971.I (after accounting for the Fed's reaction to the changes in inflation set in motion by this initial expansion) is remarkably close to the timing of the actual business cycle.
-Note that this coincidence of the timing of the business cycle peaks and troughs does not occur by construction, but arises endogenously given our choice of parameters.
+Given this interpretation, the monetary model predicts a peak in GDP in 1972.4-1973.1, followed by a peak in deflator inflation in 1974.2 (shortly after the OPEC oil price increase) and a trough in GDP in 1975.2.
+Note that, although the NBER dates the end of the expansion in late 1973, Hodrick and Prescott (HP) detrended GDP peaks in 1973.1, at the same time as the gap peaks in our model.
+Thus, the timing of the cycle that would have been induced by the monetary expansion in 1971.1 (after allowing for the Fed's reaction to the changes in inflation set in motion by this initial expansion) is remarkably close to the timing of the actual business cycle.
+Note that this coincidence of the timing of the business-cycle peaks and troughs does not occur by construction, but arises endogenously given our choice of parameters.